britter/spring-boot-heroku-demo/README.md

 ## Using a Postgres database for persistence

-For running the application using a real [Postgres](http://www.postgresql.org/) database, uncomment all property definitions in the `application.properties` file and put the configuration for your Postgres instance there.
+For running the application using a real [Postgres](http://www.postgresql.org/) database, the `postgres` application profile defined by the `application-postgres.properties` file can be used.
+You can either change the file to point to your pre existing Postgres instance or use a [Docker](http://docker.com) Postgres container.
-You can also use [Docker](http://docker.com) for starting a Postgres database.
-Just run the `docker-postgres.sh` script and it will create a Postgres container for you.
-When using docker, all you have to change in the `application.properties` file is `spring.datasource.url`.
-For boot2docker users, the host name should already be correct.
-For Linux users it has to be changed to localhost.
+To start Postgres in Docker just run `./gradlew dockerRun` and it will create a Postgres container for you.
+After that you can start the application with `postgres` profile by running `./gradlew bootRun -Ppostgres`

 ## License